Spring is our thing, but we live the Cubs life!

 So, CubTalks… I was watching a “TedTalks” segment and had a spark of inspiration (that happens during “TedTalks”).
 Why not break up the documentary film into an ongoing weekly web series?
 The archives of Cubs footage and interviews I’ve done number in the thousands of hours.
 And the Cub stories…there seems to be no end to those.
 Since I possess the film, video, and photos to put with those stories, why worry about one documentary film when I can give Cubs fans a mini-film every week!
 Definitely my Eureka moment…and thus was born, “CubTalks with Tim Sheridan.”

-I know ideas evolve over time and if you think you have a good idea, sometimes you just have to go with it.
-I’m adding the CubTalks series to our newly renovated website, and I’d love to hear your input.
-I’m sure the series will evolve as time goes on, but one thing is sure, I plan to have fun doing it!
-I hope you have fun watching it!
+I know ideas change over time and if you think you have a good idea, sometimes you just have to go with it.
+It’s been a pleasure to add the CubTalks series to our ongoing fresh content here at BOS, and I’d love to hear your input now that you’ve seen the first season.
+I’m sure the series will continue to evolve as time goes on, but one thing is sure, I plan to keep having fun doing it!
+I hope you enjoy watching!

 In 2002, I came up with the concept of creating a Cubs related website that gave hard-core fans an insiders’ view of the team during spring training.
 I wanted to give Cub fans access to never seen photos and video I’d been shooting of the team each spring.
 The Boys of Spring website seemed the perfect way to share my passion for the Cubs with my other passions – photography, video, and film.

 Why the name Boys of Spring?
 One of my favorite books as a kid was the transcendent baseball novel by Roger Kahn – The Boys of Summer.
 The title of Kahn’s 1972 opus has since become synonymous with baseball players in general.
 Of course my niche is spring, so it made perfect sense for this new website to play off The Boys of Summer theme.
-Early in 2003, a domain search revealed no one owned the boysofspring.com domain.
+Early in 2003, a domain search revealed boysofspring.com was available.
 Bingo!
 It was mine.
 And no, I don’t mind if you mistakenly call it boys of summer, it happens a lot!

 One of my favorite books as a kid was the transcendent baseball novel by Roger Kahn – The Boys of Summer.